rajash/Network-Management/README.md

 # Network-Management

-Using pysnmp to get information and receive traps for managed objects.
+Mini Network Management System that uses pysnmp to get information, receive traps and save logs from managed objects.